celebrate black history month february 2023

 Fishers Art Council’s Second Friday: Embracing Black Culture

-Fishers Arts Council Presents: Embracing Black Culture Reception at the Collaboration Hub at Hamilton County Community Foundation (11810 Technology Dr,) on Friday, February 10 from 6 to 8 p.m.
 This free reception is open to the public and all ages are welcome.
-Meet the student artists of Fall Creek Junior High, local artists, enjoy all of their works and light refreshments.
+Meet the student artists of Fall Creek Junior High, local artists, enjoy all of their works and partake of light refreshments.
+Learn more on their website here.

 monthly receptions second Fridays fishers arts council